ChrisB831/Ref1_coding_best_practice/README.md

 ## `requirements.txt`

-Contains all the dependencies for the project, these mat be installed via `pip install -r requirements.txt`
+Contains all the dependencies for the project, these mat be installed via
+`python -m pip install -r requirements.txt`